-In this article, we’ll cover what Kajabi does well and what motivates creators to leave its platform if and when they decide to make that move.
-From there, we’ll give you the top 3 alternatives to Kajabi and what each does well.
+In this article, we’ll cover what still attracts creators and course instructors to Kajabi today, and what motivates creators to leave its platform if and when they decide to make that move.
+From there, we’ll give you the top 3 Kajabi alternatives, what each does well, and share an overall winner.

 Where Kajabi Shines

-Let’s get this out of the way.
-There are people running their courses on Kajabi and making millions of dollars each year.
-It’s a stable, savvy platform for running paid memberships and online courses.
+There is a lot that Kajabi does well.
+People are running courses on Kajabi that make millions of dollars each year.
+It’s a stable, marketing-heavy platform for running paid memberships and online courses.

-When Kajabi talks about being an “all-in-one” platform, they are specifically talking about marketing online courses, selling online courses, and delivering online courses.
-While Kajabi has a web-based forum feature, most people who use Kajabi also use a Facebook Group to run their course community.
+When Kajabi talks about being an “all-in-one” platform, they are specifically talking about marketing online courses, selling online courses, and delivering online courses together in one place.
+While Kajabi has a web-based forum feature, until recently, most people who use Kajabi also use a Facebook Group to run their course community.

 Kajabi’s features include: